05/23/2012

 Now If you run into where you get an “invalid ISO file error be sure o see below these steps to try and solve the issue

 4.)
-You will need to select where you want to install Windows 7 you can burn it to DVD but since this is a USB we will want to choose USB device.
+You will need to select where you want to install Windows 7 you can burn it to DVD but since this is a USB tutorial we will want to choose USB device.

 5.)
 You will see the list of USB devices show up and you will want to choose the one you want to install.
 What I have found is that the 8GB USB sticks work best for this even though some people have been getting it installed on 4 GB sticks which I have yet to get working.
 8 GB sticks are not too expensive and would be a great investment for this type of tool.
 See below where you can buy one at a good price.

 6.)
-After you choose your drive be sure to have all of your data backed up off the as it will tell you with two warnings that it will need to erase and format the drive before use.
+After you choose your drive be sure to have all of your data backed up off the USB drive as it will tell you with two warnings that it will need to erase and format the drive before use.
 (In some cases you may not see this prompt but still backup any data on before continuing)

 7.)
 Once the drive finishes the format will begin installing Windows 7 on the USB drive and will make it bootable and you are all set to go.